-How to Install Low Voltage Lighting
+Installing Outdoor Low Voltage Lighting

 Looking to set up a line of Landscape Lighting and you do not like the kits available.
 Want to step up and create your own design.
 When installing outdoor low voltage lights you will need to know what it takes to buy the proper low voltage transformer, wire and wire connectors to make your lights work correctly.
-In this blog we will cover the math that it takes to make your dream lights work.
+In this blog, we will cover the math that it takes to make your dream lights work.

 Mapping your lights for your outdoor space

-The first step than you will have to take is to map your lights.
+The first step that you will have to take is to map your lights.
 Draw a simple diagram of your area that will be lit.
 Place a mark for each light fixture than will be set.
 Mark each location with the wattage of the light, this will be added together to get the total wattage of each run of lights.

 I used a garden hose to lay out my wire run.
 It is very limber and can be shaped around objects.
 This can give a more realistic look at where and how your wire run will be.